 Update on August 22

 On Sunday, August 22, Scott Holley and Peggy Demetri gave an update on progress in the transition process, changes in the transition timeline and ministry plans for the fall.
 Then Pastor Tom Ricks taught from Joshua 1.
+The main points of the update are below:

 To watch a video of the presentation, click here.